jaromic/ProcessAssetsBackups/README.md

 Requires ProcessWire 3.0.62 or newer.

-License: MPL 2.0

-This module comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
+## Known Issues:

+* Created ZIP-files cannot be opened with some tools (like Windows explorer) due to `./` path prefix
+* PHP and web server must be configured to allow large file uploads for 'restore' functionality
+* Backup descriptions not implemented yet

+## License and Copyright

+MPL 2.0, see `LICENSE`

 Copyright 2019 by Michael Jaros

-UI Code has been reused with only small adaptations from Ryan Cramer's `ProcessDatabaseBackups` module.
+UI parts of the code have been reused with only small adaptations from Ryan Cramer's `ProcessDatabaseBackups` module.